-• Spatial
+Spatial

 This includes allocating space for energy production units and also cable connections.
-For example, electricity interconnections could be created between Latvia and Sweden in the long run and a third Estonian-Finnish interconnection could be constructed, which would among other gains for the energy system provide an opportunity to sell the output from offshore wind farms.
-Stakeholder meetings with the industry (TSOs) indicates that a more distant future may see an interconnection between Estonia and Latvia via a submarine cable.
+For example, electricity interconnections could be created between Latvia and Sweden in the long run and a third Estonian-Finnish interconnection could be constructed, which would among other gains for the energy system provide an opportunity to sell the output from offshore wind farms in neighbouring countries.
+Stakeholder meetings with the industry (transmission system operators or TSOs) indicate that a more distant future may see an interconnection between Estonia and Latvia via a submarine cable3.

-The Kurzeme Ring (KR) is an energy infrastructure project involving the construction of a 330kV high voltage overhead line in the western part of Latvia to ensure the possibility of connecting the increased energy production capacities in the Kurzeme region, facing capacity limitations in some areas of the grid currently.
+The Kurzeme Ring (KR) is an energy infrastructure project involving the construction of a 330kV high voltage overhead power line in the western part of Latvia to ensure the possibility of connecting the increased energy production capacities in the Kurzeme region, facing capacity limitations in some areas of the grid before the project is finalised.
 Part of the network upgrade has been implemented already by 2016.
-The KR project constitutes a part of the larger NordBalt underwater HVDC cable project, the implementation of which includes improving the interconnections between Latvia, Estonia and Sweden with a view to improving power supply reliability in the Baltic States and opening new possibilities to increase trade of electricity on the Nord Pool Spot electricity stock exchange.
+The KR project constitutes a part of the larger NordBalt underwater HVDC cable project, the implementation of which includes improving the interconnections between Latvia, Estonia and Sweden with a view to improving power supply reliability in the Baltic States and opening new possibilities to increase traded volumes of electricity on the Nord Pool Spot electricity stock exchange.